Dual Credit and Testing Information

 ASVAB

 The Armed Services Vocational Aptitude Battery (ASVAB) is a multi-aptitude test battery consisting of 10 individual tests.
 Students receive scores on each individual test as well as composite scores based on the combination of individual tests.
 Composite scores are given in the areas of Verbal, Math, and Academic Ability.
 Students who would like to join the military need to take the ASVAB.
 It is also a career exploration test so any student can take it even if they are not interested in the military.
+Valley offers the practice ASVAB in November.
+Sign in with your counselor to sign up for the test.